 THINKING ON DIFFERENT WAYS TO SECTION A SPECIMEN

-Image 1 shows one “traditional” way of cutting a tomato – transversely, with regard the position of the stem.
+Image 1 shows a “traditional” way of cutting a tomato – transversely (regarding the position of its stem).

-Do other cutting methods also provide easily identifiable images?
+Do other cutting types also provide easily identifiable images?

 Image 2 is of a tomato sectioned longitudinally.

-Image 3 is of an oblique cut made at the surface of the tomato.
+Image 3 is of an oblique cut made close to the surface.

 Many tissues and organs had to be sectioned at various positions to deduce the organization of their components.

-To assist the understanding during the study of histological sections we will in the following pages observe how some examples of three-dimensional structures may be seen under a light microscope.
+To assist the study of histological sections we will in the following pages observe how sections of some three-dimensional structures would be seen under a light microscope.